Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Dracula

-For a lot of TV followers, issues don’t get significantly better than a brand new Steven Moffat and Mark Gatiss adaptation, and the previous Physician Who pair’s three-part model of iconic horror story Dracula ticked a number of bins for followers of their earlier work – offering an interesting fashionable replace on the story.
+For a lot of TV followers, issues don’t get significantly better than a brand new Steven Moffat and Mark Gatiss adaptation, and the previous Physician Who pair’s three-part model of iconic horror story Dracula ticked lots of bins for followers of their earlier work – offering a captivating fashionable replace on the story.

-The series aired over Christmas 2019 and starred Claes Bang because the titular monster, with Dolly Wells giving a formidable flip within the expanded position of Sister Agatha.
-With loads of scares, compelling performances and no scarcity of tooth-related puns, this was one other triumph from the crew that gave us Sherlock.
+The series aired over Christmas 2019 and starred Claes Bang because the titular monster, with Dolly Wells giving a powerful flip within the expanded position of Sister Agatha.
+With loads of scares, compelling performances and no scarcity of tooth-related puns, this was one other triumph from the group that gave us Sherlock.

 Watch on Netflix